grpc/proposal/A89-xds-cluster-metric-label.md

 ## Rationale

-gRFC A78 added `grpc.lb.locality` to per-call and WRR metrics, while this is only adding the new label to per-call.
-Cluster is an xDS-specific concept, so it is more awkward to add to WRR and that is left as potential future work.
+We define a new concept "backend service" so that we can add this label to non-xDS-specific code like the gRPC OpenTelemetry module.
+"Backend service" isn't the best of names, but all other names seemed to be obviously worse (e.g., cluster) or no better.
+It is more important that the name not be misunderstood than for the name to be meaningful.

-FIXME: the name was changed so is no longer an xds-specific concept and there is interest in expanding this to pick-first metrics as well.
+gRFC A78 added `grpc.lb.locality` to per-call and WRR metrics, and this is mirroring that approach with backend service.
+Adding backend service to WRR is less essential than per-call metrics, simply because the WRR metrics are more rarely used.
+But users of WRR would benefit from backend service.
+In general, any metrics that have a locality label should probably also have backend service.

-Which "cluster" was used for a request is ambiguous when using aggregate clusters as multiple clusters are involved.
+In xDS, which "cluster" is used for a request is ambiguous when using aggregate clusters, as multiple clusters are involved.
 For placing in a label, there are two potential choices: the top-level aggregate cluster and the leaf cluster.
 Using the leaf cluster seems to provide the most insight when using aggregate clusters as failing over to a different priority would be significant.
 If the